eyuelberga/keywrite/docs/_coverpage.md

 ![logo](assets/logo.png)

-> type non-latin scripts on the web
+> Configurable Input Method Editor for the web

 **Keywrite** is a JavaScript Input Method Editor (IME) library for adding configurable input methods to the web.
 It enables users to input text in a language that can't be represented easily on a standard QWERTY keyboard.